dai-mo/gis-laguerre/docs/tds.md

 ![image.png](../images/weighted_voronoi_india_clipped.png)
 ![image.png](../images/weighted_voronoi_india_clipped_2.png)

+{{ Definitely need some kind of conclusion or summary section which provides an explanation on why this solution is interesting / useful for this particular use case, i.e. how does it stand out from other solutions.
+Also some ideas on where lese this approach can be used would be great }}

 ## Acknowledgements
 - This work was done as part of the [Solve For Good](https://www.solveforgood.org/proj/47/) project: Creating a well-being data layer using machine learning, satellite imagery and ground-truth data.